-6.17 Everyone is entitled to attend a meeting of the council and committees of the council.
-The council must ensure that all meetings of the council and committees of the council are open to the public.

-- 6.18 Clause 6.15 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 6.19 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+- 6.17 Everyone is entitled to attend a meeting of the council and committees of the council.
+The council must ensure that all meetings of the council and committees of the council are open to the public. - Note: Clause 6.17 reflects section 10(1) of the Act. - 6.18 Clause 6.17 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 6.19 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - a. by a resolution of the meeting, or - b. by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.